 Ebony is one of the most expensive types of wood in the world and the price ranges from highly expensive to outlandishly expensive.
 The high price of ebony can be attributed to its scarcity and the small size of the tree, which limits the size of the stock.

-Rosewood Vs. Ebony: Sustainability
+Rosewood vs. Ebony: Sustainability

 Neither rosewood nor ebony is categorized as sustainable wood.
 Rosewood has been exploited to the extent that trading in the material including finished products is restricted.
 Ebony is listed as an endangered species and if you procure this wood, you need to be sure of the legality of its source.
+See these alternatives to Ebony or these Rosewood alternatives woods.

-Rosewood Vs. Ebony: Any other characteristics
+Rosewood vs. Ebony: Any other characteristics

 |Botanical name||Dalbergia latifolia||Diospyros crassiflora|